morevnaproject-org/RenderChan/README.md

 **(3) Download Latest Opentoonz app image binary and place in "/home/your_pc/renderchan/env/linux" folder**

-**(4) Create A tcomposer.txt file in this linux directory and add the path to your Opentoonz app image binary like
+**(4) Create A tcomposer.txt file in this linux directory and add the name of your Opentoonz app image binary like
-    /home/your_pc/renderchan/env/linux/OpenToonz-1.4.0-morevna-2020.06.14-linux64-b6177.appimage**
+    OpenToonz-1.4.0-morevna-2020.06.14-linux64-b6177.appimage**

 **(5) cd ../..**